ionorg/ion-sfu/README.md

 A [selective forwarding unit](https://webrtcglossary.com/sfu/) is a video routing service which allows webrtc sessions to scale more efficiently.
 This package provides a simple, flexible, high performance Go implementation of a WebRTC SFU.
 It can be called directly or through a [gRPC](cmd/signal/grpc) or [json-rpc](cmd/signal/json-rpc) interface.

 ## Features

 * Audio/Video/Datachannel forwarding
 * Congestion Control (TWCC, REMB, RR/SR)
 * Unified plan semantics
 * Pub/Sub Peer Connection (`O(n)` port usage)
 * Audio level indication (RFC6464).
 "X is speaking"

+## End to end solutions

+ion-sfu is the engine behind several projects.
+It's designed to be focused, with minimal signaling or external dependencies.
+It's simple to embed ion-sfu within your service: we include a few examples inside `cmd/signal`.

+For "batteries-included", end-to-end solutions that are easier to deploy, check out:

+* [LiveKit](https://github.com/livekit/livekit-server): Open source platform for real-time communication (SDKs for all major platforms)
+* [Ion](https://github.com/pion/ion): Real-Distributed RTC System by pure Go and Flutter

 ## Quickstart